 Several North Dakota colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
 WCET is widely recognized as one of the most informative, reliable and forward-thinking organizations regarding the role of technology and innovation in higher education.
 Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
 Key WCET activities include an annual meeting, leadership summits, national webcasts, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, managing e-learning, faculty success, emerging technologies, adaptive learning and its innovative pilots across the nation, the implications of accessibility across campus, interesting statewide technology collaborations, evolving policy issues, and the high school to higher education transition.
+Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies and evolving policy issues.

 WICHE has worked with the Area Health Education Centers in North Dakota around improving community providers’ capacities to meet the needs of Veterans, Guard, and Reserve military and their families.
 In April, WICHE participated in training co-sponsored by the South Dakota and Nebraska AHECs to build community partnerships to serve our Veterans.